In homes in the United States, the water heater is the second-largest energy use.

 Tankless Water Heater

 One of the cons of having a tank water heater is that it could easily overflow and damage your floors.
-However, a tankless water heater is a newer type of technology that will offer plenty of hot water to your home so you don’t run out.
+However, a tankless water heater is a newer technology that will offer plenty of hot water to your home so you don’t run out.

 The way these tanks work is that it has coils that are superheated.
 These coils fill with water and heat it quickly as you need it.
 If you have a large family or need a massive amount of hot water at a time, this will be the best style for you.